bensh/installipa15/README.md

 ```

 ## Build
-Clone the git, and run make from the parent dir.
+Clone the git, and run make from the parent dir - requires [theos](https://theos.dev/docs/installation-macos) and updated sdks.
 ```
 installipa15$ make package FINALPACKAGE=1
 ==> Notice: Build may be slow as Theos isn’t using all available CPU cores on this computer.
 Consider upgrading GNU Make: https://theos.dev/docs/parallel-building